thehouseplant/seancollins.io/content/posts/first-post.md

 Just trust me.
 It'll save us some steps later.
 The end result is that it follows the Hugo Netlify deployment [guide](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/).
 We'll be following similar steps, but feel free to go through that guide as well.

+#### Sample Content

+One other thing we'll want to take care of before we move onto the next step, is creating a sample post.
+This will help later when we get to the content management portion of our deployment.
+For now, simply run a `hugo new posts/first-post.md` and let Hugo generate a sample post for us.
+We'll want to update the content of this post with the [sample](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-installation/#sample-pagemd) that PaperMod provides for us:

+    ---
+    title: "My 1st post"
+    date: 2020-09-15T11:30:03+00:00
+    # weight: 1
+    # aliases: ["/first"]
+    tags: ["first"]
+    author: "Me"
+    # author: ["Me", "You"] # multiple authors
+    showToc: true
+    TocOpen: false
+    draft: false
+    hidemeta: false
+    comments: false
+    description: "Desc Text."
+    disableHLJS: true # to disable highlightjs
+    disableShare: false
+    disableHLJS: false
+    cover:
+        image: "<image path/url>" # image path/url
+        alt: "<alt text>" # alt text
+        caption: "<text>" # display caption under cover
+        relative: false # when using page bundles set this to true
+        hidden: true # only hide on current single page

+    ---

+This will expose all of the front matter, or post configuration, to us for later customization.

 #### Hosting

 Once that has been done, it's time to find a place to host this your new site.
 Today, we'll be taking advantage of [Netlify](https://www.netlify.com/), one of the many static content hosts on the market today.
 There are others in this space, like [Vercel](https://vercel.com/), [Surge](https://surge.sh/), or services from AWS like [Amplify](https://aws.amazon.com/amplify/hosting/) and static site hosting via [S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
 Again, I chose Netlify because of its ease of use and low barrier to entry.
 To get started on Netlify, head to their [signup](https://app.netlify.com/signup) site and connect to your GitHub (or equivalent) account.
 You'll get prompted to authorize the application: